epccs/Gravimetric/Manager/manager/README.md

-(done) daynight state machine over loads i2c when reporting fail state (done) battery_manager should do pwm over range battery_low_limit to battery_high_limit (done) cmd 18 with alt_pwm_accum_charge_time is not accumulating battery manager (in BATTERYMGR_STATE_CC_MODE) should halt the host if it is UP and battery < battery_halt_limit enable_sbc_power, digitalWrite(PIPWR_EN,HIGH), disable commands do not turn off SBC power at this time Cmd 18 offset 0 is alt_pwm_accum_charge_time, an approximation for absorption time, it needs to be check with a battery..
+(done) daynight state machine over loads i2c when reporting fail state (done) battery_manager should do pwm over range battery_low_limit to battery_high_limit (done) cmd 18 with alt_pwm_accum_charge_time is not accumulating (done) battery manager (in BATTERYMGR_STATE_CC_MODE) should halt the host if it is UP and battery < battery_halt_limit enable_sbc_power, digitalWrite(PIPWR_EN,HIGH), disable commands do not turn off SBC power at this time cmd 18 offset 0 is alt_pwm_accum_charge_time, an approximation for absorption time, it needs to be check with a battery.
 ```